elliterate/capybara.py/docs/source/index.rst

 _`Matching`
 ~~~~~~~~~~~

 It is possible to customize how Capybara finds elements.
-At your disposal is
+At your disposal are
-the :data:`capybara.exact` option.
+two options, :data:`capybara.exact` and :data:`capybara.match`.

 _`Exactness`
 ------------